-- The following attendance guidelines for EDUC 747 include: - This asynchronous course involves a PLT who will collaboratively analyze student case studies and apply course readings pertaining to reading assessment and intervention.
-These interactions may be conducted online via Zoom. - PLT members will be required to meet with their student participants for at least five sessions in order to complete intervention lessons and progress monitoring sessions.
-These interactions may be conducted online via Zoom. - Students are invited to join two optional recorded Zoom sessions with the instructor.
-The first will be a meet & greet held on June 15 (12:00-12:45 pm).
-The second will be a mid-course check in held on July 20 (12:00-12:45).
-These meetings will be recorded and shared on the course Canvas page.
+This asynchronous course involves a Professional Learning Team (PLT) who will collaboratively analyze student case studies and apply course readings pertaining to reading assessment and intervention.
+These collaborations may be conducted synchronously online via Zoom or asynchronous through shared document.
+Each course participant will find a student to work with and conduct a case study.
+Each participant will be required to provide an initial assessment and provide at least 10 lessons, with embedded progress monitoring, for their student.
+Lessons may be completed in a face to face format or an online meeting room (like Zoom).
+Students are also invited to join two optional Zoom sessions with the instructor.
+The first will be a meet & greet held on Tuesday, June 6 from 4:15-5:00 pm.
+The second will be a mid-course check in on Tuesday, June 19 from 4:15-5:00 p.m.